-Jennifer represents clients in a broad range of environmental and energy issues, including environmental civil enforcement and litigation matters, as well as regulatory and transactional issues for energy companies.
-Her practice focuses on all aspects of regulatory and litigation counseling in the fields of environmental, natural resource, and energy law, with a focus on emerging air issues.
+Jennifer represents clients in a broad range of environmental and energy issues, including environmental civil enforcement and litigation matters, as well as regulatory and transactional issues for energy and manufacturing companies.
+Her practice focuses on all aspects of regulatory and litigation counseling in the fields of environmental, natural resource, and energy law, with a particular emphasis on emerging air issues.
 She draws upon her experience in business and engineering to incorporate regulatory compliance into sound business strategies.
-For the past several years, Jennifer has focused her practice on emerging energy and greenhouse gas issues, and has lectured and counseled clients extensively on that subject.

 Energy and Greenhouse Gas Experience